runtimeverification/proof-checker/proof-language.md

 ## Non-goals:

--   Parallization: I have not been thinking explicitly about parallel verification of this format, because I expect parallization to happen by composing units of this format into larger proofs.
+-   Parallization: I have not been thinking explicitly about parallel verification of this format, because I expect parallelization to happen by composing units of this format into larger proofs.
-    Even so I think with some additional metadata, we could make this format parallizable.
+    Even so I think with some additional metadata, we could make this format parallelizable.

 -   Human readability: We aim to be a simple binary format.
 To become human readable, we expect the user to run a secondary program to pretty-print the